 Your office procedure manual contains your company’s best practices that define your systematic approach to implementing business policy expectations, plans, and work routines — also known as procedures.
 What’s the purpose of a procedure manual?
 It can achieve a number of benefits for your organization.

 The statement of purpose is a “soft” statement of reasons and goals.
-Objectives, on the other hand, are about quantifying and measuring.
-For any of your business processes, you must have measurable objectives.
-The purpose is general, where the objectives are specific.
+Objectives, on the other hand, are about quantifying and measuring your key performance indicators (KPI).
+For any of your business processes, you must have clear targets of performance that roll up to your measurable objectives.
+The purpose is general, where as the objectives are specific.

 Your workplace procedure manual communicates your corporate vision and mission.
 Individual business policies and appropriate standard operating procedures (SOP) outline steps for achieving your company’s objectives in your company’s style and format.
 What is the difference between policies and procedures you may ask?

-A definite course or method of action to guide and determine decisions; a guide to decision making under a given set of circumstances within the framework of corporate objectives, goals, and management philosophies.
-A policy may also be referred to as: a business rule, management philosophy, company mission, company culture, “the way it’s done around here”, a standard, a principle, and even a procedure (although a policy is different than a procedure).
+A business policy is a definite course or method of action to guide and determine decisions; a guide to decision making under a given set of circumstances within the framework of corporate objectives, goals, and management philosophies.
+A business policy may also be referred to as: a business rule, management philosophy, company mission, company culture, “the way it’s done around here”, a standard, a principle, and even a procedure (although a policy is different than a procedure).